allerter/spotify-telegram-sync/README.md

 Spotify Telegram Sync
 =====================

-A bot that syncs your Spotify playlist with your Telegram channels and updates your bio and a pinned message on your channel based on your current playback.
+A userbot that syncs your Spotify playlist with your Telegram channel and updates your bio and a pinned message on your channel based on your current playback.